fahygao/full-stack-MySQL-AWS-Django/UpdateDbase.md

 # How to update dbase.

-## 1. General steps to make change and upload to AWS.
+## 1. General steps to make change and upload to AWS
 If the change is related to backend, such as adding a new attribute or modifying existing attributes to current models:
 1. Make change to 'models.py'
 2. Save and run (in your folder's directory)